duyanyan/openshift-virtualization-tests-design-docs/stps/sig-storage/storage_mig_cleanup.md

     - Spec level retentionPolicy works with MultiNamespaceVirtualMachineStorageMigrationPlan
     - Combination of namespace level and spec level retentionPolicy works with MultiNamespaceVirtualMachineStorageMigrationPlan
     - Default retentionPolicy is keepSource
-    - RetentionPolicy works when migration failed
+    - RetentionPolicy will not clean up the volume when migration failed
   - *Note any gaps or missing criteria:* None

 - [ ] **Non-Functional Requirements (NFRs)**